top of page

 A postcard-sized portrait with a powerful presence.

-"Baikal" is part of my Little Big Cat series and will be donated to The Big Cat Sanctuary.
+"Baikal" is part of my Little Big Cat series created for and donated to The Big Cat Sanctuary.

 Named after one of their resident white tigers, this rare beauty is painted with realism and respect for a species that now survives only in captivity.